2017 Leadership Development Cohort

 - Become friends with remarkable Christians who are passionate about changing the church, advancing LGBTQ inclusion, and showing God’s love to the world.

-We assembled a class of reformers that is representative of the body of Christ as a whole.
-That includes diversity in age, gender, sexual orientation, gender identity, race, ethnicity, geography, nationality, ability, and denomination.
-What is most important, however, is that our leaders have an authentic passion for Jesus and for the cause of LGBTQ inclusion, and that they present a clear vision for the changes that they hope to make.
+We assembled a class of reformers that is representative of the body of Christ as a whole, including diversity in age, gender, sexual orientation, gender identity, race, ethnicity, geography, nationality, ability, and denomination.
+They met in Long Beach, California in April of 2017 to begin casting their visions of how to change their non-affirming communities.

 Meet Our 34 Reformers from 2017...